-In the first of a six-part series in partnership with NFU Mutual, Rosemary, a driving force in the creation of the Scottish Smallholder Festival shares her experiences and provides five tops tips for any prospective smallholder.
+In the first of a six-part series in partnership with Rosemary, she shares her experiences and provides five tops tips for any prospective smallholder.

 “The much-loved TV series “The Good Life” has much to answer for.
 The story of Tom and Barbara Good’s quest to live a self-sufficient life in suburbia is still hugely popular but for many, the dream is a few acres in the countryside – a smallholding!

 Before committing to becoming a smallholder, it’s a good idea to do a bit of thinking and research.
 This would seem to be self-evident but it’s not.
 Having responsibility for the stewardship of land – which is, after all, a finite and vital resource – and ensuring its purposeful use is a big commitment in terms of time and money, so it should not be entered into lightly.

 Even if you aren’t planning to try to make a living from your smallholding, doing a bit of business planning is a sound investment of time.
 Consult the family and any like-minded friends.
 Running a smallholding, especially if you have livestock is a 24/7 commitment so it’s good to have support and backup that allows you to have some time off, access some additional labour or even to just have a moan to someone sympathetic.
 In the wee small hours, when lambing, calving or farrowing is not going well, it’s essential to have moral support.
 And someone to bring you a cup of tea and chocolate.

 Think about what your aims are for your smallholding and develop a plan to achieve them; this can help avoid expensive mistakes.
 Of course, plans change over time but the planning process itself is key.
 Whilst planning make sure you involve anyone else who is involved in the running of the smallholding, even if it’s the tea maker or chocolate supplier.